RoboRobob/Cybersecurity/Coursera Google Cert/CISSP Security domains.md

-1. **Security and risk management** focuses on defining security goals and objectives, risk mitigation, compliance, business continuity, and the law.
+1. **Security and risk management** focuses on defining security goals and objectives, risk mitigation, compliance, business continuity and the law.

 Example Security and Risk Managament Attack
 	 **Social engineering attack**
 	**Social engineering** is a manipulation technique that exploits human error to gain private information, access, or valuables.
 Some forms of social engineering attacks that you will continue to learn about throughout the program are: